 I asked Chelsea Kopta, Amtrak Media Relations, asked about the feasibility of this idea in the U.S., and she mentioned that Amtrak already provides a discount to students ages 13- 25 year-round, with a valid student ID.
 Ms. Kopta added, “We also offer a one-of-a-kind Amtrak Residency program, designed to allow professional writers and authors who are passionate about writing and train travel to work on their craft in an inspiring environment [at no charge].”

 Does Amtrak value train travel as an educational activity, as Mr. Weber sees in Europe’s Interrail?
 No. “Delivering intercity transportation with superior safety, customer service and financial excellence” is their mission statement.

 We should demand more from Amtrak, and support that demand.
 Americans hear how broke the system is, which is supposed to excuse the poor infrastructure, lack of service, and number of train accidents that occur.
 However, the Department of Transportation made a $2.45 billion loan for infrastructure repairs on the busy Northeast Corridor, which carries one third of all passengers, in June 2016.
 According to the Cato Institute, taxpayers gave another $250 million in operating subsidies in 2015.
 It sounds like much of Amtrak’s service outside that Northeast Corridor is underutilized.

 How Would an Amtrak Pass Work?

-At present, Amtrak offers a USA Rail Pass allowing passengers to book 18 train travel segments within a 45-day period for $899.
-If just 25% of the estimated number of 18-year-olds in the U.S. took advantage of a free USA Rail Pass, some would argue that expense is nearly $900 million but, of course, there’s no cost to Amtrak in filling empty seats on trains that are running anyway.
+At present, Amtrak offers a USA Rail Pass allowing passengers to book 10 train travel segments within a 30-day period for $499.
+If just 25% of the estimated number of 18-year-olds in the U.S. took advantage of a free USA Rail Pass, some would argue it would be huge expense for Amtrak but, of course, there’s no cost to Amtrak in filling empty seats on trains that are running anyway.